-První certifikační autorita, a.s., is not responsible for any damage suffered by relying parties where the relying party breaches its obligations under this CP.
+První certifikační autorita, a.s., is not responsible for any damage suffered by relying parties where the relying party breaches its obligation under trust services legislation and particular CP.
 První certifikační autorita, a.s., is also not responsible for any damage resulting from breach of obligations of I.CA as a result of force majeure.